 'Matters of Life and Death' is the Term Two core module for the MA in the History of Medicine.
 The module, taught in the Spring Term, may also be taken by students following any other MA programme in the History Department.
-'Matters of Life and Death' will address a range of topics in the history of medicine via selected books authored by teaching and research staff in the Centre for the History of Medicine, enabling close study and reflection on the various historiographical and theoretic approaches adopted in these studies, sources and methodologies.
+'Matters of Life and Death' will address a range of topics in the history of medicine via selected books and articles authored by teaching and research staff in the Centre for the History of Medicine and Department of History, enabling close study and reflection on the various historiographical and theoretic approaches adopted in these studies, sources and methodologies.
 This will enable students to consider how the field is evolving and new challenges in the medical humanities.
 The students are encouraged to relate these surveys to their own dissertation research and approaches.

 The principal aim of this module is to support the work our students do (in terms of reading, learning, research and writing) for the History of Medicine MA programme, and to support them specifically in developing wide and deep expertise in fields and methodologies related to their individual MA dissertations.
-All students planning to join the module in Term Two should contact the module convenor (Mathew Thomson) by Week 7 of Term One.
+Students planning to join the module in Term Two are welcome to contact Elise Smith (module convener) in advance if they have any questions about the module approach, structure, readings, or assessments.

 - Review the advanced literature in a variety of areas in the history of medicine and the medical humanities.